• NYYJI NYYJI

 [email protected]

 Amy Secor is a Senior Technical Assistance and Training Specialist at the New York State Youth Justice Institute.
 Amy has over 23 years of professional experience in human services, including 18 years of experience in the field of probation in both Alaska and New York State.
-As a probation supervisor, she spearheaded several innovative projects that encompass restorative justice principles, evidenced-based practices, trauma-informed approaches, and team building for the purpose of strength-based youth and community driven systems change.
+As a probation supervisor, she spearheaded several innovative projects that incorporated restorative justice principles, evidence-based practices, trauma-informed approaches, and team-building to foster strength-based, youth- and community-driven systems change.

-She is passionate about science backed initiatives that not only prevent system involvement but enhance desistance for youth and young adults involved in the juvenile and criminal justice systems.
+She is passionate about science-backed initiatives that not only prevent system involvement but also enhance desistance for youth and young adults involved in the juvenile and criminal justice systems.
 Amy received her Bachelor of Science degree from Utica College of Syracuse University.

 La-Meik Taylor